AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-client-data-layer/data-layer-customize.md

 ---
 title:  Customize the Adobe Client Data Layer with AEM Components
 description: Learn how to customize the Adobe Client Data Layer with content from custom AEM Components.
 Learn how to use APIs provided by AEM Core Components to extend and customize the data layer.
-feature: Adobe Client Data Layer, Core Component
-topics: integrations
-audience: developer
-doc-type: tutorial
-activity: use
 version: cloud-service
-kt: 6265
-thumbnail: KT-6265.jpg
 topic: Integrations
+feature: Adobe Client Data Layer, Core Components
 role: Developer
 level: Intermediate, Experienced
+kt: 6265
+thumbnail: KT-6265.jpg
 ---

 # Customize the Adobe Client Data Layer with AEM Components {#customize-data-layer}